 Understanding these biases is the first step in mitigating their effects.
 By recognizing when they're at play, we can take steps to make more rational, informed financial decisions.

-Emotional Triggers: How Feelings Influence Spending and Saving
+Emotional Triggers: How Feelings Influence Spending Patterns and Saving

 -